 The band 1800-1805 MHz is currently not covered by the provisions described above.
-However, considering that this band is not used within CEPT, it is envisaged as a possible extension of the 1785-1800 MHz band for radio microphones and wireless audio applications and, therefore, relevant technical conditions would have to be determined.
+However, it is envisaged as a possible extension of the 1785-1800 MHz band for radio microphones and wireless audio applications and, therefore, relevant technical conditions would have to be determined.

 Current usage of PMSE in the bands 821-832 MHz and 1785-1805 MHz